 This answer can vary greatly depending on numerous factors such as the content of your ad, how long you have been an advertiser, the type of ad being created, and a few other variables that are only known internally to Facebook employees.
 If you are lucky, your ad may be approved in just a couple of minutes.
 Some ads, namely the ones that require a manual review, may take a couple of days to get approved.
 Facebook tries to ensure that a great majority of ads are approved in 24 hours or less.

-My Facebook Ad Was Not Approved, What Can I Do?
+My Facebook Ad Was Not Approved, What Do I Do?

 It is fairly common for advertisers, especially those new to the platform, to have their ad not be approved.
 You still have options though.

 - Edit Your Facebook Ad - Oftentimes it is as simple as changing the wording or ad copy, using a different image, or fixing typos and broken links.

 - Appeal the Decision - Go into your ads manager and find the disapproved ad.
 Whenever you click Edit you will see a red box highlighting what was wrong with the ad.
 In that red box you can click Request Review.
 You will be given the option to type of a reason why you think the ad should actually be approved.
 Whenever you submit your review request, a live person will go back and manually review everything.

 Below are some very common reasons, including the top three reasons according to Facebook themselves.

 - Too much text in an image - You cannot have an ad on a newsfeed that contains an image made up of text that covers 20% or more of the image.
 Facebook even has a Text Overlay Tool that allows you to make sure your image is within the guidelines.

 - Age-restricted material - If Facebook feels that your ad or landing page shows images or text that may be targeted at people too young to see this kind of content, they will not approve the ad.